lynnpye/sl_triggers/src/sl_triggers_function_library.md

 **Example**

-    actor_setalpha $self 0.5 1
+    actor_setalpha $system.self 0.5 1

-$self will fade to new alpha of 0.5, not instantly
+$system.self will fade to new alpha of 0.5, not instantly

 ### actor_setfactionrank